lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

 # Installation

 ## Choose your release
-LXD upstream maintains three release branches in parallel:
+LXD upstream maintains different release branches in parallel:

- * Long term support (LTS) releases: LXD 4.0.x or LXD 3.0.x
+ * Long term support (LTS) releases: currently LXD 4.0.x and LXD 3.0.x
  * Feature releases: LXD 4.x

 LTS releases are recommended for production environments as they will benefit from regular bugfix and security updates but will not see new features added or any kind of behavioral change.